But why is it that art is so important? Why is it that our lives would feel empty, pointless, filled with blank spaces without it?

-Art is important for a million different reasons: we consume art because it inspires us, because it gives us purpose, motivation, ambition, and it makes us dream.
+Art is important for a million different reasons: because it inspires us, because it gives us purpose, motivation, ambition, and it makes us dream.
 Art shows us a world we would’t dare imagine by ourselves.
 We consume art simply because it’s beautiful… a beautiful voice can be admired just for that, so is a beautiful painting.

 Beauty in itself is never pointless.